-- Scrape back topsoil so you have room for mulch (i.e. 50–75mm below any adjacent hard structures such as kerbs).
+- Engage a Contractor to scrape back topsoil so you have room for mulch (i.e. 50–75mm below any adjacent hard structures such as kerbs).
 Note—if you have bulbous weeds, you’ll need to consult with an expert on weed removal before disturbing them—to avoid spreading them throughout your garden!
-Contact firstname.lastname@example.org to get some advice specific to your site.
+Contact email@example.com to get some advice specific to your site.

 - Water in Perth is a scarce resource—and we can avoid reticulation by planting at the right time of year in the autumn/winter.
-You only need to handwater once per week about 2L per plant for the first summer and afterwards you will not require the retic—which can be in the order of $1,000 to install.
+You only need to handwater ~1.5L/plant twice per week for the first two summers and afterwards you will not require the retic—which can be in the order of $1,000 to install.
 If you keen on retic, an individual dripper system to each plant is the best option as it directs water directly to the stem of the plant (rather than grid-based dripper system).
 You can contact your local waterwise specialist via the Water Corporation website.

 - Bring in a good quality mulch that meets Australian Standards AS4454 waterwise mulch and place it at a thickness of 50mm.
 Do not put down any cardboard or plastic—it stifles the life out of the soil by making it hot and difficult for water to penetrate the soil.
 You can also ‘cut and drop’ any prunings to use as mulch as well, once your garden is established.

 - Leave the mulch bed ready for planting, watering occasionally to keep it neat and tidy – its ok to plant any time in winter, we just suggest April/May is the earliest to plant (and its better to wait til the soil is a bit wetted up after rain, so best timing can change depending on the year we’re having).

 - Then you can select the plants and put in an order so you’re ready to plant.